Sage: 1: wise through reflection and experience; one distinguished for wisdom

 2 : proceeding from or characterized by wisdom, prudence, and good judgment <sage advice>

 Etymology: Middle English, from Middle French sauge, from Latin salvia, from salvus healthy; from its use as a medicinal herb; Latin salvere means to heal or save.

-Lastly, I know a little bit about a lot of things, but I know a lot about my own particular horse - and that is what has seemed to matter the most.
+Lastly, I know a little bit about a lot of things, but I know a lot about my own particular horse.
+And that is what has made all the difference.

 “Faith is the bird that feels the light and sings when the dawn is still dark” ~ Tagore

 “Maybe because having a horse meant your life had been touched by a beautiful mystery.” –Susan Richards, author of Chosen by a Horse

 Disclaimer: I am not a veterinarian, and I am not suggesting that this site be used to replace veterinary care.
 I have provided links to other organizations and suppliers of products that I think may be of value to those of you on your quest for information and healthy horses; this does not mean that I recommend every product they sell or agree with all of their views.
 As with everything else, please use your instincts, research, and best judgement.